Tim Walberg: 2008

 Entering the 2008 race, Democratic Congressional Campaign Committee chairman Chris Van Hollen identified Walberg as one of the most vulnerable Republican incumbents in Congress.
 On August 23, 2007, State Senate Minority Leader Mark Schauer announced he would challenge Walberg.
 The previous occupant of the seat, Joe Schwarz, who lost to Walberg in the 2006 Republican primary, declined to run but on September 30 endorsed Schauer.

 Schauer narrowly defeated Walberg in the November election, 49% to 47%.
 Between the two candidates, around $3.5 million was spent on the campaign, making it one of the most expensive House races in the 2008 election.
 Schauer outspent Walberg by nearly $300,000.

 2010

 On July 14, 2009, Walberg announced that he would challenge incumbent Mark Schauer.
 He defeated Marvin Carlson and Brian Rooney in the Republican primary.

 Polling showed the race as a dead heat.
 Walberg defeated Schauer, 50%–45%.

 2012

 Wahlberg defeated Democratic nominee Kurt Haskell, 53%–43%.

 2014

 Walberg defeated former Democratic State Representative Pam Byrnes with 54% of the vote.

 2016

 Walberg defeated Doug North in the August 2 Republican primary and Democratic nominee State Representative Gretchen Driskell in the general election, with 55% of the vote.

 2018

 Walberg defeated Driskell again, with 53.8% of the vote.

 2020

 Walberg defeated Driskell a third time, with 58.7% of the vote.

+2022

+Due to redistricting, Walberg, the incumbent of the 7th congressional district, faced Democratic opponent Bart Goldberg, an attorney, in the 5th congressional district.
+Walberg was re-elected with 62.4% of the vote.

+2024

+Walberg faced no opposition in the Republican primary.
+He defeated Democratic candidate Libbi Urban with 65.7% of the vote.